cd/Lynch/README.md

         '<div data-mojito-comp="myChildComponent" data-mojito-id="2"></div>' +
         '<div data-mojito-comp="myChildComponent" data-mojito-id="three"></div>';
       return html;
+    },
+    created: function() {
+      this.render();
     }
   },
   "[data-mojito-app]"
 ).create();
 ```

+There are several ways to supply the child component with data:

-Inside a child's component, you can access the parent's data object as a property of the own data object with `this.data._data`.
+1. Inside a child component, you can access the parent's data object as a property of the own data object with `this.data._data`.
 Attention: This is a reference to the parent data object.
-Any changes here affect the parent's data object (this is bad practice).
+Any changes here affect the parent's data object (bad practice).

+2. You can add data to the DOM element of the child component (e.g. with the data-attribute).
+Within the child component you can access the data: `this.data._el.dataset`

+3. You can use properties to add data to the component.
+If you render the parent component, you have to pass a property object to the `render()` method:
+    ```javascript
+    // Main component
+    return new Mojito(
+      {
+        template: function() {
+          var html =
+            "<h1>Component inside a component</h1>" +
+            '<div data-mojito-comp="myChildComponent" data-mojito-id="1"></div>' +
+            '<div data-mojito-comp="myChildComponent" data-mojito-id="2"></div>' +
+            '<div data-mojito-comp="myChildComponent" data-mojito-id="three"></div>';
+          return html;
+        },
+        created: function() {
+          // Pass an array of properties
+          this.render([
+            {
+              // Component name
+              component: "myChildComponent",

+              // Component ID (not necessary as soon as there is only one component)
+              id: "2",

+              // Component's data
+              prop: "Special child data"
+            },
+            {
+              component: "myChildComponent",
+              id: "three",
+              prop: {
+                special: "data",
+                superSpecial: ["some", "thing"]
+              }
+            }
+          ]);
+        }
+      },
+      "[data-mojito-app]"
+    ).create();
+    ```
+    Inside the child component you can access the data via `this.data._prop`.

 ## Lifecycle of a component